Creating a Trey or Coffered Ceiling Using the Platform Hole Tool

 In this example, the upper ceiling is 12 inches above the lower ceiling, so its height is specified at 109 1/8".

-- Uncheck the box next to Use Ceiling Room Finish.
-Click OK to close the dialog box.
+- Uncheck the box next to Use Ceiling Room Finish and Click OK to close the dialog box.

 - Use the ceiling plane's edit handles to reshape the ceiling so that it is the same shape as the platform hole.

 Use the Break Line edit tool as needed to add edges to the ceiling plane.

 - Select 3D> Create Perspective View> Full Camera and click and drag out a view in the room to see your trey ceiling in 3D.

 What is the difference between a coffered ceiling and a trey or tray ceiling?

 A trey ceiling (sometimes referred to as a tray ceiling) is a raised area in the middle of a room that takes advantage of the attic space above the room.
 It can be as simple as a vault that follows the roofline to a flat raised area or something more elegant that takes advantage of moldings to decorate the edges of the raised area.